static-web-server/static-web-server/docs/content/features/url-rewrites.md

 Each table entry should have two key/value pairs:

-- `source`: a key containing a string _glob pattern_.
+- `source`: key containing a string _glob pattern_.
-- `destination` a file path with optional replacements (placeholders).
+- `destination`: file path with optional replacements (placeholders).
-- `redirect` an optional number containing the HTTP response code (redirection).
+- `redirect`: optional number containing the HTTP response code (redirection).

 !!! info "Note"
     The incoming request(s) will reach the `destination` only if the request(s) URI matches the `source` pattern.